serilog/serilog-settings-configuration/README.md

 }
 ```

-For .NET Core projects build tools produce `.deps.json` files and this package implements a convention using `Microsoft.Extensions.DependencyModel` to find any package among dependencies with `Serilog` anywhere in the name and pulls configuration methods from it, so the `Using` section in example above can be ommitted:
+For .NET Core projects build tools produce `.deps.json` files and this package implements a convention using `Microsoft.Extensions.DependencyModel` to find any package among dependencies with `Serilog` anywhere in the name and pulls configuration methods from it, so the `Using` section in example above can be omitted:

 ```json
 {